Turner Ranches FAQ

 How large are Mr. Turner’s landholdings?

-Mr. Turner is the second largest individual landowner in North America, with approximately two million acres of personal and ranch land in twelve U.S. states and Argentina.
+Mr. Turner is one of the largest individual landowners in North America, with approximately two million acres of personal and ranch land in nine U.S. states.

 How many ranches does Mr. Turner own?

-Mr. Turner owns eighteen ranches, fifteen in the western U.S. and three in Argentina.
-Mr. Turner’s western U.S. ranches are located in seven states (CO, KS, MT, NE, NM, SD, OK).
+Mr. Turner owns 14 ranches located in six states (CO, KS, MT, NE, NM, SD).

 Will he continue to concentrate his ranching activities in the western states?
 Why?